 But, last week, the Houston, Tex., veteran switched to a 1963 Ford.

-Nelson, of Racine, Wis. who is quite a driver himself, immediately turned the Foyt car over to Paul Goldsmith, of St. Clair Shores, Mich., the national USAC champion.
+Nelson, of Racine, Wis., and quite the driver himself, immediately turned the Foyt car over to Paul Goldsmith of St. Clair Shores, Mich., the defending USAC national champion.

-Goldsmith, driving the 1963 Plymouth in which Foyt had set records for the mile and the 150-mile in May, Sunday won the 250-mile national championship for late model stock cars in a record time at Langhorne Speedway.
+Goldsmith, driving the Plymouth which Foyt had set records for the mile and 150-mile in May, won the 250-mile national championship for late model stock cars on Sunday in record time at Langhorne Speedway.

 He finished the race in 2 hours, 41 minutes and 48 seconds – for an average speed of 92.706 miles per hour – to shatter the old mark of 3 hours, 47 minutes and 11 seconds and 81.440 miles per hour set by Mike Klapak of Pittsburgh in 1959.